What Economic Support Measures are the Government Introducing to Support Businesses and Employees Across the UK?

 Please search ‘Self-Employment Income Support Scheme Extension’ on GOV.UK for further information.

-Guidance and live webinars offering you more support on changes to CJRS and SEISS, and how they impact you or your clients, are available to book online, just go to GOV.UK and search ‘help and support if your business is affected by coronavirus’.
+Guidance and live webinars on the changes to CJRS and SEISS, and how they impact you or your clients, are available to book online.
+If you are interested, go to GOV.UK and search ‘help and support if your business is affected by coronavirus’.

 Protect yourself from scams

-Search ‘scams’ on GOV.UK for information on how to recognise genuine HMRC contact.
-You can also forward suspicious emails claiming to be from HMRC to firstname.lastname@example.org and texts to 60599.
+For information on how to recognise genuine contact from HMRC, search ‘scams’ on GOV.UK.
+You can also forward suspicious emails claiming to be from HMRC to email@example.com or text 60599.

 Outsourcing payroll is a difficult task as you need to make sure the payroll outsourcing company is reliable and affordable for your business.
 This guide